cbourjau/alice-rs/README.md

 This collection of crates provides and demonstrates:

 * A library/binary for downloading a desired amount of the publicly released data.
 See `alice-open-data`.
-* Reading of so-called Event-summary-data (ESD) from [ROOT](https://root.cern.ch/)'s binary file format This is achieved through automatically generated c++ code from ROOT (MakeClass) as well as from the Rust side (bindgen).
+* Reading of so-called Event-summary-data (ESD) from [ROOT](https://root.cern.ch/)'s binary file format.
+  This is achieved through automatically generated c++ code from ROOT (MakeClass) as well as from the Rust side (bindgen).
 See `alice-sys`.
 * A safe wrapper around a limited subset of the automatically generated bindings.
   These bindings enable a convinient asynchronous IO and re-organize the data with a rustic interface.
 Alternative backends like databases would be integrated at this this level.
 See `alice`
-* High performace n-dimensional histograms for streaming data Maintains a binned count of the data which can be successivly filled.
+* High performace n-dimensional histograms for streaming data.
+  Maintains a binned count of the data which can be successivly filled.
 See `histogram`
 * Example analysis reproducing published results using all of the above crates.
 See `analyses`